gitlocalize/feedback/README.md

 ## Thank you

-We know you’re busy and we appreciate you taking the time to help with testing.
+We know you’re quite busy and we appreciate you taking the time to help.
 You’re the best! :100: